hydrodog/CPE810J_2016F_XDF/README.md

 We finished the setup Gui and printer service part but there is still a problem we should delivery the setup information to service part. we will fix it later.
 Next weed our group will work individually I had assigned our task, one for convert string to ps, one for convert image to ps, the last one make a layout control.
 In addition, I will fix the connection of setup gui and service.

+@author Zhe Wang

+Did a print test to make sure that the file could be printed out and could choose printer.
+Convert the image to Ps is the next to do.